mdn/content/files/en-us/learn/server-side/django/generic_views/index.md

 That's it!
 All you need to do now is create a template called **/locallibrary/catalog/templates/catalog/book_detail.html**, and the view will pass it the database information for the specific `Book` record extracted by the URL mapper.
 Within the template you can access the book's details with the template variable named `object` OR `book` (i.e. generically "`the_model_name`").

 If you need to, you can change the template used and the name of the context object used to reference the book in the template.
-You can also override methods to, for example, add additional information to the context.
+You can also override methods too, for example, add additional information to the context.

 #### What happens if the record doesn't exist?